-Once an index participant enrolls in this study, the study site will make every effort to retain him/her for 12-24 months of follow-up to minimize possible bias associated with loss-to-follow-up.
+Once an index participant enrolls in this study, the study site will make every effort to retain him/hcr for 12-24 months (plus a potential additional 12 months for willing and reconsenting index participants) of follow-up to minimize possible bias associated with loss-to-follow-up.
 The sites will also make every effort to retain network injection partners through the exit interview of the index participant.
 Study site staff members are responsible for developing and implementing site-specific procedures and local SOPs to reach this goal.
 A basic philosophy of the retention strategy is that follow-up begins at recruitment and is a priority at every visit.
 Components of such procedures include: